natebarksdale/natebarksdale.github.io/src/content/blog/2009-06-16-making-makes-you-care.md

 description: Louis Menand reflects on the value of creating over merely consuming in the context of university creative writing programs.
 emoji: 🎨
 tags:
-  - 🎨 Artworks
+  - ✍️ Literature
-  - 🛠️ Creativity
+  - ✨ Beauty
-  - 📚 Literature
+  - ❤️ Relationships
 haiku: |
   Hands mold the essence,
   In crafting, we find our tone,